inspire-1a03/eru-2020/docs/eru-day1.md

 ![Arduino IDE with Ports window showing](images/arduino-port1.png "Arduino IDE Ports list -- Arduino not connected")

 To establish the serial connection, click on the listed COM port that where the Arduino is connected.
-A checkmark should appear beside the port when a connection has been made.
+A check mark should appear beside the port when a connection has been made.
 ![Arduino IDE with Ports window showing](images/arduino-port2.png "Arduino IDE Ports list -- Arduino connected")

 ## Exercise 4: Uploading and running a program